victorliu/RNP/doc/doc_zge.md

 	Leading dimension of matrix `vr`.
 =work=
 	Pointer to complex workspace, should be length `2*n`.
+	If `NULL`, the workspace is internally allocated and freed.
 =rwork=
 	Pointer to real workspace, should be length `2*n`.
+	If `NULL`, the workspace is internally allocated and freed.
+=lwork=
+	Length of the workspace parameter `work`.
+If set to `0`, then it is assumed that `work` is of sufficiently large size.
+	If set to `-1`, a workspace query is performed, and the function returns immediately and the optimal workspace size for the provided arguments is stored in `work[0]`.
+	The other pointer arguments are not referenced.

 ## Eigensystem_jacobi<a name="RNP_Eigensystem_jacobi" />